 It has been a while since I last read James.
 There is a lot of gold in this book.
 I think back to the first time I tried to look at trials in the manner in which he recommends.
 I was on my own for the first time.
-The single life, with my parents to shield or help me, wasn’t as easy as I thought.
+The single life, without my parents to shield or help me, wasn’t as easy as I thought.
 I know now that at that point in my life I was focused on the pleasure principle: seek pleasure and avoid pain.
 Still, it wasn’t until many years later that I even noticed the part about the testing of our faith produces perseverance.
 God wants us to not lack in anything.
 Therefore, He will let the fires of trial burn away the parts of our personality that will ultimately not yield any spiritual fruit.

 It is only now that I am older that I am beginning to understand that difficulties are an important part of our growth.
 I remember reading that when butterflies emerge from the cocoon, their struggle to break free is vital to the development of their wings.
 If they are assisted in any way, their wings are useless and they will quickly die.